Media, PA 19063

-James Berkey is an Assistant Professor of English and the Director of the Writing Studio at Penn State Brandywine.
+James Berkey is an Associate Professor of English and the Director of the Writing Studio at Penn State Brandywine.
 He received his PhD in English from Indiana University – Bloomington in 2010.
 Before coming to Brandywine, he was a postdoctoral fellow in the Thompson Writing Program at Duke University, where he taught writing courses on war literature and the history of Durham, North Carolina.
 His research and teaching interests include 19th- and 20th-Century American Literature; war literature (particularly the literature of the Civil War); print culture, periodical studies, and the history of the book; American Studies; and writing studies.

 Professor Berkey is currently at work on a book-length project on the material conditions of wartime printing during the Civil War with an emphasis on the hundreds of newspapers printed and published by soldiers in the Union and Confederate armies.
 His project has drawn on resources from archives including the American Antiquarian Society, Boston Athenaeum, Library of Congress, U.S. Army Military History Institute, and Western Reserve Historical Society, and rare book libraries at Duke University, Emory University, and the University of North Carolina.
 To learn more about his scholarship, click on the Publications tab.

 As the Director of the Writing Studio at Brandywine, Professor Berkey works with and mentors a staff comprised of Brandywine peer tutors and experienced professional writing tutors.
 Learn more about the Writing Studio by visiting http://brandywine.psu.edu/writing-studio.